norlandrhagen/CMAP/tutorials/sql.rst

 Regional Map SQL
 ^^^^^^^^^^^^^^^^^

-If you are familiar with SQL or T-SQL language, you can use "dfFetch()" function to execute any generic query and retrieve data.
+If you are familiar with SQL or T-SQL language, you can use "dbFetch()" function to execute any generic query and retrieve data.
 Below is a simple example showing how to retrieve a snapshot and plot a basic map.

 **Import the libraries**